Vachellia leucophloea

-Vachellia leucophloea (रेवंजा), also vernacularly as the White Bark Acacia or reonja, is a moderate-sized tree native to South and Southeast Asia.
+Vachellia leucophloea (रेवंजा ਰੇਰੂ), also vernacularly as the White Bark Acacia or reonja, is a moderate-sized tree native to South and Southeast Asia.

 Distribution

 Vachellia leucophloea grows natively in India, Nepal, Pakistan, Sri Lanka, Myanmar, Thailand, Vietnam, and Indonesia.

 Medicinal uses

 The bark extracts of Vachellia leucophloea are used in Pakistani traditional medicine as an astringent, a bitter, a thermogenic, a styptic, a preventive of infections, an anthelmintic, a vulnerary, a demulcent, an expectorant, an antipyretic, an antidote for snake bites and in the treatment of bronchitis, cough, vomiting, wounds, ulcers, diarrhea, dysentery, internal and external hemorrhages, dental caries, stomatitis, and intermittent fevers and skin diseases.
 An ethanolic extract ointment has shown marked wound healing activity in trials.

 Culinary uses

 The bark is used to prepare a spirit from sugar and palm juice, and in times of scarcity it is ground and mixed with flour.
 The pods are used as a vegetable, and the seeds can be ground and mixed with flour.